OmolloRovy/Clone-Wallpaper/README.md

-# Clone-Wallpaper is an implementation of wallpaper obtain webpage that enables one to download wallpapers to his or her pc or phone
+# Clone-Wallpaper is an implementation of wallpaper Download webpage that enables one to download wallpapers to his or her pc or phone